This tutorial covers:

 Understanding the stages of the software testing life cycle

-Testing life cycle step 1 - requirement analysis
+Software testing life cycle stage 1 - requirement analysis

 At this stage, the quality assurance team meets with all stakeholders to get a full understanding of the application requirements.
 Comprehensive knowledge of how the application should behave allows you to judge the scope of the testing process.
 Requirements can be either functional or non-functional.
 Spend some time prioritizing features and functionality to refine the focus of the testing, and avoid wasting time on what is less important to stakeholders, including users.

-Also at this stage, determine what type of testing environment you will use and whether the tests can be automated.
+Also at this stage, determine what type of testing environment setup you will use and whether you can automate testing.

-For our log-in flow, analyzing the application requirements will determine:
+For the application log-in flow, analyzing the application requirements will determine:

 - The URL to visit to log in to the application

 - What information appears on the log-in form